hashicorp/terraform-provider-aws/website/docs/r/bedrock_custom_model.html.markdown

 * `client_request_token` - Unique token value that you can provide.
 The GetModelCustomizationJob response includes the same token value.
 Type: String.
 Required: No. Length Constraints: Minimum length of 1.
 Maximum length of 256.
 Pattern: ^[a-zA-Z0-9](-*[a-zA-Z0-9])*$
 * `custom_model_kms_key_id` - The custom model is encrypted at rest using this key.
 Type: String.
 Required: No. Length Constraints: Minimum length of 1.
 Maximum length of 2048.
 Pattern: ^arn:aws(-[^:]+)?:kms:[a-zA-Z0-9-]*:[0-9]{12}:((key/[a-zA-Z0-9-]{36})|(alias/[a-zA-Z0-9-_/]+))$
 * `validation_data_config` - Information about the validation dataset.
 Type: string.
 Required: No.
 * `vpc_config` - VPC configuration (optional).
 Configuration parameters for the private Virtual Private Cloud (VPC) that contains the resources you are using for this job.
 Type: VpcConfig object.
-Required: No
+Required: No.
-`
+* `job_tags` - (Optional) Key-value mapping of tags for the fine-tuning job.
+* `tags` - (Optional) Key-value mapping of resource tags.
+If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ### VpcConfig Object